 - Are currently in isolation or have a fever 24 hours after the end of isolation with no improvement in symptoms

 - Had a severe allergic reaction after a previous dose of this vaccine

-- Had a severe allergic reaction to any ingredient of this vaccine
+- Have had a severe allergic reaction to any ingredient of this vaccine.

 A Compilation of Vaccine Resources and Information

 The development and distribution a COVID-19 vaccine will require a large scale effort by state, local, and private sector partners.
 The first phase will focus on frontline health care workers, first responders, and our most vulnerable populations living in long-term care facilities.
 Until the vaccine is widely available to the general public, we all need to continue to follow critical public health protocols.
 Please wear a mask in public, maintain at least 6 feet of distance from others, avoid gatherings, wash your hands often, and stay home when you are sick.

 Scientists have developed several possible vaccines to provide immunity to COVID-19.
 Once a company develops a vaccine, it must go through a rigorous scientific testing process before it can be submitted to the Food and Drug Administration (FDA).
 The FDA independently reviews the information from these tests to make sure the vaccine is safe and works well, and then decides whether the vaccine can be licensed and made available to the public.
 The pharmaceutical companies Pfizer and Moderna have applied for an Emergency Use Authorization with the Food and Drug Administration (FDA).
 The FDA authorized the Pfizer vaccine for emergency use on December 11, and Colorado received the vaccine beginning December 14.
 Moderna vaccine is expected to arrive in Colorado the week of December 22.